HOME MEET VOLUNTEER CONTACT LINKS

 Affordable housing in Newton is not a "low income" issue - housing in Newton is out of reach for moderate income, "middle class" folks like teachers, firefighters, and policemen.
 Many different programs and ordinances have an impact on affordable housing, some of which are listed below.

-COMMUNITY PRESERVATION ACT - Newton has made some very real progress recently, with passage of the Community Preservation Act, which provides a pool of funds to be used for projects in affordable housing, open space, and historic preservation.
-Already a significant number of proposals have been submitted to the Community Preservation Commission.
+COMMUNITY PRESERVATION ACT - Newton has made some very real progress in recent years, including usage of the Community Preservation Act, which provides a pool of funds for projects in affordable housing, open space, and historic preservation.
+Many significant projects have been funded and valuable work is being done through the Community Preservation Committee.

-INCLUSIONARY ZONING - Major changes were made this year to the Inclusionary Zoning Ordinance, providing significant new incentives to developers to include affordable units in any new development.
-The new ordinance was approved by the Board of Aldermen on April 22nd and should provide another valuable tool to help increase affordable housing in Newton.
+INCLUSIONARY ZONING - Major changes have been made to the Inclusionary Zoning Ordinance, providing significant new incentives to developers to include affordable units in any new development.

-POTENTIAL ZONING TOOLS - From large multi-unit projects to McMansions and Rear Lot Subdivisions, Newton faces continuing pressure from new real estate development in a city with little if any undeveloped land.
+POTENTIAL ZONING TOOLS - From large multi-unit projects to teardowns, McMansions and Rear Lot Subdivisions, Newton faces continuing pressure from new real estate development in a city with little if any undeveloped land.
 We need to develop new 'tools in the toolbox' that open new ways to help preserve the unique character of neighborhoods while allowing reasonable development.
-Overlay Districts and Design Review Guidelines are just two promising approaches that may help - serious work is underway.
+Overlay Districts and Design Review Guidelines are just two promising approaches that may help.
+Serious work is underway as the Zoning and Planning Committee moves foward on Zoning Reform.